Wu Na

-Wu Na (born 1974) is a female Chinese former international table tennis player.
+Wu Na (born 1974) is a Chinese former international table tennis player.

 Career

 She won a bronze medal at the 1995 World Table Tennis Championships in the women's doubles with Wang Chen.
 Two years later she won a gold medal in the mixed doubles with Liu Guoliang and bronze in the singles at the 1997 World Table Tennis Championships.

 Personal life

 She is married to footballer Shang Yi and their son Shang Juncheng is a professional tennis player.